top of page

 Desexing

 In Australia today it is accepted that all companion dogs will be desexed prior to sexual maturity.
 This is the cornerstone of any control program of stray/unwanted dogs.
-When you take your pup to the vet for their last vaccination at about 12 -16 weeks, the vet will in all likelihood suggest that you make an appointment for a couple of months’ time to have them spayed/neutered.
-In a lot of local government areas it is compulsory for dogs that are not registered with ANKC state bodies to be desexed.
+When you take your pup to the vet for their last vaccination at about 12 -16 weeks, the vet will in all likelihood, suggest that you make an appointment for a couple of months’ time to have them spayed/neutered (although in the face of mounting scientific evidence, many vets are now changing their approach).
+In a lot of local government areas, it is compulsory for dogs that are not registered with ANKC state bodies to be desexed.

 bottom of page